-- 1. An assessor with verifiable experience in one or more areas of fisheries science and/or management, as listed below: - i.
-Local expertise (thorough knowledge of the fishery management organisations, fishery activities and other appropriate expertise); or - ii.
-Specific expertise, either in fishery stock assessment, fishery ecosystem interactions, socio-economic interactions, or fishery resource management practices, depending on the fishery. - 2.
-In order to be a MarinTrust approved assessor, they must be able to demonstrate appropriate knowledge of the MarinTrust IP application process by meeting the following requirements: - i.
-Completion of a full MarinTrust V2 fishery assessment training session - ii.
-Successfully passing the fishery training assessment exam - iii.
-Completion of a full MarinTrust Improver Programme training session
+- 1. Have verifiable experience in one or more areas of fisheries science and/or management, as listed below: - Local expertise (thorough knowledge of the fishery management organisations, fishery activities and other appropriate expertise); or - Specific expertise, either in fishery stock assessment, fishery ecosystem interactions, socioeconomic interactions, or fishery resource management practices, depending on the fishery.

+- 2. (Optional) In order to be a MarinTrust approved assessor, they must be able to demonstrate appropriate knowledge of the MarinTrust IP application process by meeting the following requirements: - Completion of a full MarinTrust (valid version of assessment at the time) fishery assessment training session, - Completion of a full MarinTrust Improver Programme training session, Successfully passing the fishery assessment and IP training assessment exam.